 I loved these mini wreaths so much when I saw them at Hobby Lobby that I bought two styles because I knew they would be so versatile!

-I created this triple wreath craft with the other mini wreath style.
+I created this triple wreath craft with the other mini wreath style:

 The family room is also so merry and bright, decorated in the same crimson red, silver, and white!

 The garland has such a presence on this wall, I didn’t want to add a lot to the top of the mantel.
-These two simple, sleek copper-colored metal deer fill in this area nicely.
+These two simple, sleek copper-colored metal deer fill in this area perfectly.

 The ornament and snowflake pillows and the cute red and white plaid throw were finds this year at TJ Maxx.

-We of course spend more time in this area than the formal living room where our Christmas tree is.
 I don’t have a lot of space for a tree in the family room but I wanted at least a small one to enjoy while we watch tv, cook, and eat.

 So I moved over one of the chairs and put a small six-foot tree in this corner.
 It looked a little too small with the twelve-foot ceilings in here, so I helped give it a little more height by placing it on top of the wicker footstool that I keep near these chairs.

 I used one of my fluffy white winter throws to cover it all.
-I think this corner would be an excellent candidate for a slim 7 1/2″ foot tree… next year goals!
+I think this corner would be an excellent candidate for a slim 7 1/2″ foot tree.
+Next year goals!

 Happy Holiday Decorating!

 As always, I appreciate your visit, comments, and shares here on the blog!
-I’d love it if you also follow along with me on Pinterest, Instagram, and Facebook so you won’t miss any of my inspiration and ideas.
+I’d love it if you also follow along with me on Pinterest, Instagram, Facebook, TikTok, and YouTube so you won’t miss any of my inspiration and ideas.

 Your home is just beautiful!
 Great job!